Hundred, West Virginia

 Hundred is a town in Wetzel County, West Virginia, United States.
 The population was 257 at the 2020 census.
 It was named for the fact that local resident Henry "Old Hundred" Church was a centenarian.
 Hundred is the only place in the United States with this name.

+Routes

+Hundred lies on three main routes, two of them being West Virginia state routes.
+U.S. Route 250 spreads across the entire length of the town.

+West Virginia Route 69 intersects from U.S. 250 and leads to the Pennsylvania state line where it becomes Pennsylvania Route 18, and West Virginia Route 7 intersects from U.S. 250 towards other areas in the county and the state.

 History

-The community was named in honor of Henry "Old Hundred" Church (1751-1860) and his wife Hannah Church (1754-1860), who were both local centenarians.
+The community was named in honor of Henry "Old Hundred" Church (1751–1860) and his wife Hannah Church (1754–1860), who were both local centenarians.